pop123123123/CLI_sentence_mixing/README.md

 This program uses the [Sentence Mixing library](http://github.com/pop123123123/sentence-mixing) to **generate** sentence mixing styled **Youtube Poops**.

+You can get it via the release tab or install it manually.

 ## Installation

 1. Install requirements of CLI original project with ```pip install -r ../requirements.txt```